What Is the NUT Score? A Better Way to Measure Player Value

 NUT is built into every part of Baseball Nut.
 You'll see it on:

-- Stats leaderboard β sort all players by NUT
+- Stats leaderboard β sort all players by NUT with a distribution histogram showing where everyone falls

 - Trending Players β hottest players ranked by 7-day NUT